 Jodhpur is the second largest city in the state of Rajasthan, India.
 It is also called the Sun City as the sun shines year round, almost every day of the year.

-Others see it as the Gateway to the nearby Thar Desert, while many thinks of it as the Blue City on account of the many blue houses that characterise its historic tradition.
+Others see it as the Gateway to the nearby Thar Desert, while many think of it as the Blue City on account of the many blue houses that characterize its historic tradition.
 You’ll have to decide which of these suits best for you – or perhaps you’ll even come up with one of your own.

 Since Jodhpur is part of the desert land of the State of Rajasthan, therefore be ready to experience harsh summers, when temperatures rise up to 114º F (45º C).
 However, nights are still cooler than days due to desert effect.